 \begin{defi} Let $\mathcal{C}$ be a collection of subsets of $\R$ (we are interested in $\mathcal{C}$’s which are composed of sets which are “definable” in some sense). $\AD_\mathcal{C}$ is the assertion that given any $C \in \mathcal{C}$, in any game where players alternately pick natural numbers, with Player I trying to get the resulting infinite sequence to be in $C$ and Player II trying to prevent that, one of the players has a winning strategy. \emph{Projective determinacy} ($PD$) is the assertion $\AD_{\mathcal{P}}$ where $\mathcal{P}$ is the collection of all projective sets.
 For specific levels of the projective hierarchy, instead of e.g. $\AD_{\bSigma^1_{17}}$, it is common to write $Det(\bSigma^1_{17})$. \end{defi}

-Letting $\mathcal{B}$ stand for the collection of all Borel sets, $\AD_\mathcal{B}$ is a theorem of $\ZFC$ (\cite{Mar75}, see also \cite{Kechris}); $\AD$ for progressively larger definable classes follows from progressively larger cardinals. $L(\R)$ cannot satisfy the Axiom of Choice if we suppose that it satisfies the Axiom of Determinacy, but there is much to be said for assuming $\AD_{L(\R)}$ within a $\ZFC$ environment, since it follows from large cardinals and imposes a pleasant regularity on the constructible sets of reals.
+Letting $\mathcal{B}$ stand for the collection of all Borel sets, $\AD_\mathcal{B}$ is a theorem of $\ZFC$ (\cite{Mar75}, see also \cite[Section 20]{Kechris}); $\AD$ for progressively larger definable classes follows from progressively larger cardinals. $L(\R)$ cannot satisfy the Axiom of Choice if we suppose that it satisfies the Axiom of Determinacy, but there is much to be said for assuming $\AD_{L(\R)}$ within a $\ZFC$ environment, since it follows from large cardinals and imposes a pleasant regularity on the sets of reals constructible from $\mathbb{R}$.
 See \cite[Section 32]{Ka08}.
-For example, note the following result from \cite{W88}:
+For example,